nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_BASICS.md

 1. Log into your Github account.
 1. Click the `+` sign in the top right corner.
 1. Choose "New repository".
-1. In the "Repository name" field, enter in `nss-aquarium`.
+1. In the "Repository name" field, enter in `newforce-aquarium`.
 1. Scroll down and click the green "Create Repository" button.
 1. Copy the repository's connection string.
     ![](./images/copy-github-connection-string.gif)